A guide to knee injections for osteoarthritis

 - thinning of the bones near the knee

-If injections every few months are not frequent enough to relieve the pain, another type of treatment may be needed.
-If the interval between injections is less than 3 to 4 months, the relief of pain from the injection is not as pronounced and wears off faster.
+If injections every few months are not frequent enough to relieve the pain, another type of treatment may be necessary.

 Talking to a doctor about injections